JavaOpenSoft/Audio/README.md

 List off upcoming features in 3.0:

--Ability to play full range of loseless Formats
+- Ability to play full range of loseless Formats

--Play .ogg files
+- Play .ogg files

--New Audio class
+- New Audio class

--New Audio File Exceptoin class
+- New Audio File Exceptoin class